Developers-Collective/NSMBW-Custom-Sprites/README.md

 > [!NOTE]\
 > It is recommended to keep track of the sprite / feature version(s) you're using so you can update when an update and / or a bugfix releases.

+## How to use

+1. Download the sprite you want to use from the [releases](https://github.com/Synell/NSMBW-Custom-Sprites/releases) page or in the list below.
+2. Extract the archive.
+3. Follow the instructions in the `README.md` file in the extracted folder.
+4. Enjoy!

 ## Utilities